NFeingold/IoT-Hub-to-Pi/README.md

 - USB Wired Mouse (Maybe optional)

-*Note:* You will need to be able to connect the Raspberry Pi to the internet.
-It has an ethernet port onboard, and some (such as the Raspberry Pi 3) have a wireless chip.
+You will need to be able to connect the Raspberry Pi to the internet.
+It has an ethernet port onboard, and some (such as the Raspberry Pi 3) have a wireless chip. <br/>
+As well, there are tutorials on how to set up a Raspberry Pi without peripherals (Headless).
+[Here](https://hackernoon.com/raspberry-pi-headless-install-462ccabd75d0) is an example.
+I have not personally tested this, as I had peripherals available to me.

 ## Set up the Raspberry Pi